nixworks/public/news/2007/08/1/README.md

 The House of Representatives passed a resolution Monday that recommends the lifting of restrictions on Taiwan’s president and other high-level officials visiting the United States.

 ### [ The Prime Minister of Spain Jose Luis Rodriguez Zapatero visits the Canary Islands to inspect the damage caused by five days of fires on the islands of Gran Canaria and Tenerife. ](/news/2007/08/1/the-prime-minister-of-spain-josa-c-luis-rodraguez-zapatero-visits-the-canary-islands-to-inspect-the-damage-caused-by-five-days-of-fires-on.md)
-_Context: Canary Islands', Gran Canaria, José Luis Rodríguez Zapatero, Prime Minister, Tenerife, fire_
+_Context: Canary Islands', Gran Canaria, Jose Luis Rodriguez Zapatero, Prime Minister, Tenerife, fire_

 ### [ Norihiko Akagi resigns as Japan's agriculture minister after scandals involving him adversely affected the Liberal Democratic Party's performance in the Japanese House of Councillors election, 2007. ](/news/2007/08/1/norihiko-akagi-resigns-as-japan-s-agriculture-minister-after-scandals-involving-him-adversely-affected-the-liberal-democratic-party-s-perfo.md)
 _Context: Japan, Japanese House of Councillors election, 2007, Liberal Democratic Party, Norihiko Akagi, agriculture_